Get Your Vitamin D

 What Is Vitamin D?

-Vitamin D is fat-soluble and essential for many bodily processes.
+The nutrient is fat-soluble and essential for many bodily processes.
 Our bodies naturally produce it when we have exposure to sunlight.
 How cool is that?

 But don’t underestimate this sunny superstar.
 Beyond just bringing a dose of daylight into our lives, Vitamin D is essential in maintaining many aspects of our physical health, from our bones to our immune systems.

-Sunshine And Smiles: The Mood-Boosting Benefits Of Vitamin D
+Sunshine And Smiles: The Mood-Boosting Benefits

 Increased Risk of Certain Diseases – Studies have shown that Vitamin D deficiency may increase the chances of certain chronic diseases, including: